 It doesn’t matter if it’s a messy wrapping job either because your elf is obviously not part of Santa’s gift wrapping division!

 I recommend wrapping the least-used toilet in the house or putting your elf somewhere else in the bathroom so the toilet can be unwrapped without moving the elf. (photo source: Nifty Thrifty & Thriving)

 You may have seen the idea to lay your elf down in a small pile of flour or powdered sugar to make a snow angel.

-But I like this sprinkle angel version better because it seems much less messy and it’s more colorful! (photo credit: KAinspired.com)
+But I like this sprinkle angel version better because it is much less messy and it’s more colorful! (idea inspiration: KAinspired.com)

 Prankster Elf on the Shelf